There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-The Norwegian Mining Museum has comprehensive and diverse collections of artifacts, minerals, buildings, photographs, documents, and records.
-These collections explore and chronicle the development of mining througout the 335 years that the silver mines in Kongsberg were in operation.
-The museum’s main attraction is its silver and mineral collection.
-The former represents the largest collection of native silver anywhere in the world, and the latter encompasses a unique collection of Norwegian emeralds, rubies, and gold nuggets, along with other Norwegian gems, minerals, and ores.
+The Norwegian Mining Museum has comprehensive and diverse collections that explore and chronicle the development of mining througout the 335 years that the silver mines in Kongsberg were in operation.
+The museum’s main attraction is its silver collection which is the largest collection of native silver anywhere in the world.

 At the Norwegian Mining Museum, you can:

 - Learn more about Kongsberg industrial history, from the development of Kongsberg Våpenfabrikk (the Kongsberg arms factory) to the growth of its high-tech companies of today.